South Carolina Economics and Personal Finance Curriculum

 Earning Income

-Compensation for a job or career can be in the form of wages, salaries, commissions, tips, or bonuses, and may also include contributions to employee benefits, such as health insurance, retirement savings plans, and education reimbursement programs.Lesson – Income and Compensation
+Compensation for a job or career can be in the form of wages, salaries, commissions, tips, or bonuses, and may also include contributions to employee benefits, such as health insurance, retirement savings plans, and education reimbursement programs.Lesson – What’s in Your Compensation Package?

-In addition to wages and paid benefits, employees may also value intangible (noncash) benefits, such as good working conditions, flexible work hours, telecommuting privileges, and career advancement potential.Lesson – Income and Compensation
+In addition to wages and paid benefits, employees may also value intangible (noncash) benefits, such as good working conditions, flexible work hours, telecommuting privileges, and career advancement potential.Lesson – What’s in Your Compensation Package?

 People vary in their opportunity and willingness to incur the present costs of additional training and education in exchange for future benefits, such as earning potential.Lesson – Work Vs Study

-Employers generally pay higher wages or salaries to more educated, skilled, and productive workers than to less educated, skilled, and productive workers.Lesson – Career Development
+Employers generally pay higher wages or salaries to more educated, skilled, and productive workers than to less educated, skilled, and productive workers.Lesson – Planning Your Career Path

 Changes in economic conditions, technology, or the labor market can cause changes in income, career opportunities, or employment status.Lesson – The Business Cycle